ypo777/openteam/tasks/03-sync-aggregator/README.md

 1. All 15 records exactly match ground‑truth stats / timeouts.
 2. Array order preserved.
 3. Runs in < 6 s on reference data (verifies real concurrency).

+Tests pass ✅ only when your implementation correctly handles concurrency and timeouts.

 ---

-## 5 · Estimated Time
+## 5 · Estimated time

-Mid‑level engineers typically finish in **25–30 minutes** including test runs.
+Mid‑level engineers typically finish in **30–45 minutes** including test runs.
-Seniors may proceed to Task 4 afterwards; juniors may skip this task.
+This task requires understanding of concurrency patterns, worker pools, and timeout handling.

+Take longer if you need it—quality concurrent code is challenging to get right.

 Good luck 🎯